staticninja/IDS6938-SimulationTechniques/Homework2/Readme.md

 ### (b)

-<pre>When varying the number of values output from a RNG from 250, 1,000, and 2,500 the randomness seems to increase however, patterns start to emerge.
-Reference the Excel from (a).</pre>
+<code>When varying the number of values output from a RNG from 250, 1,000, and 2,500 the randomness seems to increase however, patterns start to emerge.
+Reference the Excel from (a).</code>

 ### (c)
 <pre>The output of the 5 different distributions in RNG can be found here: